Reactor Model of Computation

 The reactor model is a way to structure concurrent, event-driven systems so that their behavior is deterministic, understandable, and predictable even in the presence of real-time interaction, distribution, and parallelism.

-• Logical time: events carry time tags, clarifying ordering and causality.
+• Logical time: events carry time tags that fix order and simultaneity, independent of physical timing.

-• Platform versatility: the same model spans desktops, embedded devices, and distributed systems.
+• Platform versatility: the same model spans embedded, multicore, and distributed systems.

 Projects using the reactor model